adobe/wskdebug/README.md

 Please note that if source mounting is enabled, this will not have an effect on the original action copy that is invoked if the hit condition is not met.
 This means if condition is met, the latest local code changes will have an effect, but if not, the version of the action before wskdebug was started will be executed.

-<a name="source-mount-root"></a>
-### Source mount root

-When source mounting is enabled, the current working directory will be mounted in the executing container.
-This means that your action can have dependencies to any file living under the cwd.

 <a name="custom-build-step"></a>
 ### Custom build step

 For some projects, the raw source code that developers edit in the IDE goes through a build process before being deployed as OpenWhisk action.
 To support this, `wskdebug` has these arguments:

 * `--on-build`: Shell command for custom action build step
-* `--build-path` Path to built action, result of --on-build command
+* `--build-path`: Path to built action, result of --on-build command
+* `--build-path-root`: Build path mount root, ignored if build-path is not set

 As a simple example, imagine the build process for an action with source file `action.js` deployed as `myaction` is simply renaming the file and placing it as `index.js` in a `build/` directory: